sergiocastrovale/discodomeuprimo/README.md

-# This project has been abandoned in favor of https://github.com/sergiocastrovale/dmp (Nuxt 3, Firestore, Typescript).
+** ⚠ This project has been abandoned in favor of https://github.com/sergiocastrovale/dmp (Nuxt 3, Firestore, Typescript)**

 # About